TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

      shall be punished by a fine of not more than $100 for each offense.

 c.
-Persons, firms, corporations or agencies selling
+Any entity violating any other section of this
-     tobacco products to minors or selling tobacco products without a Tobacco Sales Permit shall be punished by a fine of not more than $200 per day for each day of such violation.
+     by-law shall receive a fine of three hundred dollars ($300.00) for each offense.

 d.
 Employees who violate any provision of Section
      8.23.2(c) shall be punished by a fine of not more